chanyaz/NewFTCApp-iOS/README.md

 2. Done: Normal Registration
 3. Done: WeChat

-### myFT
+### Done: myFT
-Follow: Save the preference as a Dictionary. a.
+1. Done: Follow: Save the preference as a Dictionary. a.
 In content page; b.
 In MyFT Page Channel List
+2. Done: Clippings
+3. Done: Read

-API: If there's under 5 follows, request all of them as one request Other wise request the latest 10000 items and filter them
+4. API: If there's under 5 follows, request all of them as one request.
+Otherwise request the latest 10000 items and filter them

 Data View: